 - Avoid paying only the minimum amount; this might seem to be relieving at the moment but will land you in a huge debt eventually.

 This is the fee that you will need to pay annually for the card.
 The annual fee charged is dependent on the type of card you own.
 High benefit cards have higher charges.
 We normally tend to not remember about this charge as it is charged annually, but this fee can have a strong impact on your statement.
 Some cards normally come with an advertisement of no annual fee, be advised that this is usually for a short period or only the first year.
-If you want to avoid this, there are also cards with lifetime annual fee waived.
+If you want to avoid this, there are also Zero annual fees credit cards in UAE.

 Some tips to go about the annual fee

 - Apply for cards with lifetime annual fee waived.

 - Know the annual fee charged, and if will you’ll be able to pay it, before taking a card.

 Most of us forget the fact that credit cards are not for cash withdrawals, and since it is convenient, we end up withdrawing cash with it.
 Withdrawing cash through a credit card can do some serious damage to your bank account.
 The charges that are associated with cash withdrawal are Cash advance; this fee is charged over the withdrawal amount, and usually is 2.5-3%.
 And the other fee charged is Cash in advance interest, which is also around 3% and gets charged from the day of withdrawal.
 A personal loan would be a better choice for emergency cash requirement, as their interest rates would be lower compared to cash advance interest rate.

 The only tip to avoid these charges is to avoid withdrawing cash unless it is a matter of urgency.